 We encourge you to visit one of our meetings to see how we can help you grow your business!
 You can visit anytime, and we will buy your breakfast!
 You will see us exchanging leads and will learn first hand how we help each other.

-We meet at Wally's Restaurant in East Ridge Tennessee each Friday at 7:30 am.
+We meet at "To be announced" in Ringgold GA each Friday at 7:30 am.

-We do not meet if Hamilton County Schools are closed for inclement weather.
+We do not meet if Catoosa County Schools are closed for inclement weather.